(Translate this site)

 Intelligence built into the next layer would decide how much time to wait before it itself opened, exposing the next sacrificial shell.

-Sym's normal internal energy sources could maintain full shielding of this magnitude for up to 36 hours, and no more.
+Sym's normal internal energy sources could typically maintain full shielding of this magnitude for up to 36 hours, and no more.

-But remember one thing: even if her auto shift and her 6D shell failed, Sym herself was made of very sturdy stuff.
-Something at least as tough as the fourth skins of Ling's origin.
-So she could still survive radiation levels equivalent to that existing very near the explosion at Hiroshima in WW II, temperature extremes of 5000 to 6000 degrees, at least several dozen gravities of acceleration (compared to old humn limits of about nine), and more.
+But remember one thing: even if her auto shift and her 6D shell failed, Sym herself was made of very sturdy stuff (when she was wearing her physical body; she didn't always, as to the Sol, physical bodies were like what automobiles were to 20th century folks).
+Sym's usual corporeal form was something at least as tough as the fourth skins of Ling's origin.
+So she could still survive radiation levels equivalent to that existing very near the explosion at Hiroshima in World War II, temperature extremes of 5000 to 6000 degrees, at least several dozen gravities of acceleration (compared to old humn limits of about nine), and more.
+So Sym was one tough cookie; even with no shields whatsoever.

 Learning all this made me wonder how come the male Sol had appeared to be vulnerable to the weapons of the enemy fleet earlier-- and then I understood.
 According to Sym's knowledge of things, the male Sol technology was consistently inferior to that of the female Sol, and even to that of many of the Colonists!
 Why?
 Again, it could be attributed to the males' predilection towards more primitive ways in general.
-They mostly avoided technology upgrades, and also the virtual realities like Fance where most all the information for such matters was stored.
+They mostly avoided technology upgrades, and also the virtual realities like Fance, where most all the information for such matters was stored.
 It wasn't that the males couldn't access the technology, so much as wouldn't.
 Because doing so would have required them (at least to some degree) to end their self-styled isolation.

 Sym's primary tactile experience within her normal buffer shield was a sort of radar, which actually did give her a really wild form of perception.
 She could literally feel each pore in my skin with it (I know because the link let me feel through her senses).

 It wasn't a human sense of touch, with different areas possessing different levels of sensitivity.
 Or the possibility of both pain and pleasure sensations.
+To Sym, practically all physical sensations were the same.
+And she really had no erogenous zones-- except for her mind.

 She just didn't have any physical comprehension of the subject beyond the implied elements she'd learned in the link from me.